oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

   oauth2:
     ...
     post-logout-redirect-uri: "{baseUrl}"
 ...
 ```

-Spring security will resolve `{baseUrl}` placeholder to the application base URL at request time.
+Spring security will resolve `{baseUrl}` placeholder to the application base URL at the request time.

 Make sure [End Session Endpoint Discovery](https://auth0.com/docs/authenticate/login/logout/log-users-out-of-auth0#enable-endpoint-discovery) is enabled in your Auth0 tenant.
-If enabled, Spring Security will logout the user at the provider with [RP-Initated Logout](https://auth0.com/docs/authenticate/login/logout/log-users-out-of-auth0).
+If enabled, Spring Security will log out the user at the provider with [RP-Initated Logout](https://auth0.com/docs/authenticate/login/logout/log-users-out-of-auth0).
 In the Auth0 dashboard, choose the **Settings** option from the left menu, and then click the **Advanced** tab.

-{% img blog/spring-security-pkce/auth0-end-session-discovery.png alt:"Auth0 End Session Endpoint Discovery toggle option" width:"600" %}{: .center-image }
+{% img blog/spring-security-pkce/auth0-end-session-discovery.jpg alt:"Auth0 End Session Endpoint Discovery toggle option" width:"600" %}{: .center-image }

 Restart the application.
 Now the **Logout** link will end the session at Auth0, and the browser will redirect to the Universal Login page.

 ## Enable PKCE when using Okta Starter and custom HttpSecurity

-You can customize the OIDC login by defining your own web security, adding a custom `LogoutSuccessHandler` for making the application redirect to the base URL after the logout.
+You can customize the OIDC login by defining your own web security and adding a custom `LogoutSuccessHandler` for making the application redirect to the base URL after the logout.

 > If the default security configuration is customized with `HttpSecurity.oauth2Login()`, you can re-enable PKCE for confidential clients with [`OAuth2AuthorizationRequestCustomizers.withPkce()`](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#_obtaining_authorization) or with the utility method `Okta.configureOAuth2WithPkce()`